-Figure 2 provides the Signal in Space "per slot" availability of Galileo HEALTHY Signals in Space, averaged over the entire constellation during the reporting period.7 The worst-case among the Single Frequency/Dual Frequency RF signals and signal combinations is considered, per each space vehicle, and for each month.
+Figure 2 provides the Signal in Space "per slot" availability of Galileo HEALTHY Signals in Space, averaged over the entire constellation during the reporting period.
+The worst-case among the Single Frequency/Dual Frequency RF signals and signal combinations is considered, per each space vehicle, and for each month.

-6 Ref.: [OS-SDD] , §3.5.2 (Table 15) and §3.5.3 (Table 16)
+6 Ref.: [OS-SDD], §3.5.2 (Table 15) and §3.5.3 (Table 16)

-7 The [OS-SDD] foresees an "annual normalisation", which is implemented with an incremental averaging process, accumulating data since January 2017.
-In the case of GSAT-0204, until its planned removal from active service, availability of healthy SIS in December was 100%.
+7 The [OS-SDD] foresees an "annual normalisation", which is implemented with an incremental averaging process, accumulating data since the last 12 months.
+Data for each month takes into account only those space vehicles that are declared active members of the constellation during the whole month.

-The [OS-SDD] Minimum Performance Level (MPL) specifies 87%8 as the target value for the annually normalised constellation average.
-With a moving average implemented starting from January 2017, the monthly figures of better than 98% are in line with the target annual figure.
+The [OS-SDD] Minimum Performance Level (MPL) specifies 87% 8 as the target value for the annually normalised constellation average.
+With a moving average implemented starting from 2017, the monthly figures of better than 98.56% are in line with the target annual figure.